-Last week, we reported Florida professional guardian Rebecca Fierle was removed by a judge from nearly 100 cases in Orange and Oscelola counties.
+Last week, the I-Team reported Florida professional guardian Rebecca Fierle was removed by a judge from nearly 100 cases in Orange and Oscelola counties.

 Now, the I-Team has learned she has resigned from more than 40 other guardianship cases in Seminole, Hillsborough and Pinellas counties.

-In the first two counties, judges scheduled emergency hearings, but Fierle resigned before they occurred.
+In the first two counties, judges scheduled emergency hearings, but Fierle resigned before those hearings were held.

-A judge assigned a court monitor in Pinellas County in one of her cases and she subsequently resigned.
+A judge assigned a court monitor in Pinellas County in one of Fierle's cases and she subsequently resigned.